Millington0304/Stats201_Yuanjun_Lin/Code/ReadMe.md

 **References**
 - Torricelli, M., et al. (2023).
 How does extreme weather impact the climate change discourse?
 Insights from the Twitter discussion on hurricanes.
 PLOS Climate.
 - Trenberth, K. E., Jones, P. D., Ambenje, P., Bojariu, R., Easterling, D., Tank, A. K., Parker, D., Rahimzadeh, F., Renwick, J. A., Rusticucci, M., Soden, B., & Zhai, P. (2007).
 Observations: Surface and Atmospheric Climate Change.
 In S. Solomon, D. Qin, M. Manning, Z. Chen, M. Marquis, K. B. Averyt, M. Tignor, & H. L. Miller (Eds.), Climate Change 2007: The Physical Science Basis.
 Contribution of Working Group I to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change (pp. 235-336).
 Cambridge University Press.

+# Precipitation Anomaly Prediction Model

+This repository contains the code for a machine learning model designed to predict precipitation anomalies based on historical and current weather data.
+The model utilizes Convolutional Neural Networks (CNN) to process spatial data of monthly precipitation anomalies and integrates temporal data from Google Trends related to climate change discussions.

+## Data
+The dataset comprises two main components:
+- **Spatial Data**: Monthly precipitation anomaly data (deviation from the norm) represented in a tensor format `(month, latitude, longitude)`.
+- **Temporal Data**: Google Trends data indicating the intensity of discussions around climate change for each month.

+## Model
+The model architecture combines CNN layers to extract spatial features from the precipitation data and Dense layers to incorporate the temporal Google Trends data.
+The final output predicts the precipitation anomaly for future months.

+## Training
+The model was trained on a subset of the data, with careful preprocessing including normalization and resizing to handle the large spatial dimensions of the data.

+## Usage
+To use this model, ensure you have the required spatial and temporal data formatted according to the specifications.
+Adjust the model parameters as necessary to fit your specific dataset and prediction needs.